Circlo-Nakama-Team/ML-Circlo/README.md

 4. **320x320 Input Size:**
    - **Input resolution:** The model is optimized for processing images with a resolution of 320x320 pixels.
 The choice of input size considers the need for real-time or near-real-time processing, striking a balance between accuracy and computational efficiency.

+## Most Difficult Challenge
+- Data quality is paramount for developing object detection models with high accuracy.
+High-quality data accurately represents the conditions the model will encounter during production.
+Previously, we only used image data from search engines, resulting in suboptimal model accuracy.
+Therefore, we decided to supplement the data by directly photographing litter found on the streets, at home, and elsewhere.
+However, the required quantity was limited.

+## Ultimate Solution
+- Attended events like national team matches to gather more data.
+It was disheartening to see the amount of litter scattered around the event, but we utilized the opportunity to collect data by photographing each piece of trash.
+We also asked our acquaintances to photograph their litter that matched our seven labels.
+By doing so, we were able to improve the model to the point where its loss was only 17%.

 ## Source
 - https://vidishmehta204.medium.com/object-detection-using-ssd-mobilenet-v2-7ff3543d738d